durka/macrolisp/README.md

 All the public symbols in the prelude begin with an underscore, so conflicts should be minimal.

 Some features in MacroLisp require experimental support from the compiler.
 If you want to use these features, you'll need to use a nightly rustc and turn on some features in your crate.
-This tables summarizes the requirements:
+This table summarizes the requirements:

 MacroLisp feature | Rust feature
 ------------------|-------------